Frame In-N-Out: Unbounded Controllable Image-to-Video Generation: Frame In-N-Out Architecture

 \paragraph{Full Field Loss.} We initially hypothesized that the generative objective should be aligned solely with the viewer-visible region, which is the first frame region, rather than the full canvas region.
 Accordingly, target latent $\mathbf{Z}$ is zero-padded for the region outside the first frame.
 However, this formulation failed to yield stable results.
 Motivated by the experimental observation and outpainting task, we reformulated the objective to be the full field of the canvas denoted as $\tau_{canvas}(\mathbf{Z})$.
 The complete formula can be expressed as:

-In the training, to accommodate faster training~\cite{wang2025transpixar} without utilizing an attention mask for different resolutions between batches~\cite{dehghani2023patch}, we resize all videos to the same canvas resolution 384$\times$480 and the original first frame region is versatile based on the dataset curation from Sec.~\ref{sec:curation}.
-Thanks to the flexible nature of the Diffusion Transformer with absolute and relative position embedding, we can set the canvas size arbitrarily in the inference with desirable results even if we train with a fixed size.
+In the training, to accommodate faster training~\cite{wang2025transpixar} without utilizing an attention mask for different resolutions between batches~\cite{dehghani2023patch}, we resize all videos to the same canvas resolution, but the unmasked first frame region can be versatile based on the dataset curation strategy from Sec.~\ref{sec:curation}.
+Thanks to the flexible nature of the Diffusion Transformer with absolute and relative position embedding, we can set the canvas size arbitrarily in inference with desirable results, even if we train with a fixed size.